Large Gender Awareness Events

 Perhaps you have been running a number of initiatives on gender difference over the years, and gender has drifted off the agenda.
-People think gender may be done, and are wondering whether it is really needed.
+People think gender diversity may be ‘done’, and are wondering whether it is really needed.
 Attention is now directed elsewhere.

 W2O offers a quick, high impact way to get gender back on the agenda, raise gender awareness and create readiness for action.